 Multidisciplinary drifting Observatory for the Study of Arctic Climate

-Hundreds of researchers from 19 countries take part in this exceptional endeavour.
+Hundreds of researchers from 19 countries are taking part in this exceptional endeavour.
 Following in the footsteps of Fridtjof Nansen’s ground-breaking expedition with his wooden sailing ship Fram in 1893-1896, the MOSAiC expedition will bring a modern research icebreaker close to the North Pole for the first time in polar winter.
 The data gathered will be used by scientists around the globe to take climate and ecosystem research to a completely new level.

 Since the autumn 2019, the German research icebreaker Polarstern is drifting through the Arctic Ocean – trapped in ice.
 The expedition is led by the Alfred Wegener Institute AWI with the support of international partners.

 Lay summaries of the Swiss projects on board

 Measurement-Based Understanding of the aeRosol budget in the high Arctic and its Climate Effects (MBRACE)